foldcat/oasync/README.md

 ![badge](https://img.shields.io/badge/documentation%20taken%20seriously-ff7eb6)

-Welcome to new-blocking-behavior branch.
-This branch aims to allow each thread workers to switch between blocking and non blocking state instead of using a seprate thread pool to keep track of blocking.
-I am currently debugging the dreaded race condition caused by this project and the race condition
-disappears when I enable logging.
-This is taking a toll on my sanity.
+Welcome to the `new-blocking-behavior` branch.
+This branch contains a complete recode of certain features, and *will* produce runtime crashes.
+Seek the `master` branch for a less-likely-to-crash codebase.

 M:N multithreading for Odin.
 The end goal is to implement virtual threads that automatically and quickly parallelize tasks across several os threads.